Prodentim Ingredients Explained – Full Formula Breakdown 2026

 ProDentim Oral Probiotic

-- ✔ 3.5 Billion probiotic strains
+- ✔ 3.5 billion probiotic strains and nutrients

-- ✔ Supports gum health
+- ✔ Supports gum and oral microbiome balance

 - ✔ Fresh breath support

-- ✔ Non-stimulant formula
+- ✔ Non-stimulant chewable formula

 Overview of the ProDentim Formula